CaterinaBi/aicore-hangman/README.md

 <img src="images/nice.png" alt="This is an image of the messages that are printed when the user guesses a letter correctly" width="420" height="100" />
 </p>

-Conversely, when the input letter is not in the word to be guessed, the programme executes the else-statement below, which reduces the number of lives by 1, and prints messages accordingly:
+Conversely, when the input letter is not in the word to be guessed, the programme executes the else-statement below, which reduces the number of lives by 1, and prints relevant messages:

 ```python
 else: